vimalkum/H2T_Machine_Translation/README.md

 ...
 # Methodology
 A Sequence to sequence model was developed using Long-Short term memory network (LSTM).
-Use of LSTM network has enhanced the performance of the translation system.
+Use of LSTM network has enhanced the overall performance of the translation system.
+This also uses attention mechanism to exploit the positional mapping between the two languages.
+This mapping can enhance the grammatical correctness of the target text.